mikechase3/notebook.mchase.me/lectures/Lecture-01 Course-Overview.md

 3. Increase the problem size by 1, but use the previous solution in your new solution.

 ## Internet Routing
-1. Fnid the shortest path from a computer in UD to a computer somewhere in Europe.
+1. Find the shortest path from a computer in UD to a computer somewhere in Europe.
 2. When the graphs are small, it's easy to solve it.
 3. When the graph is large, the global is unknown.
 4. **Dijkstra's Algorith:** is used to find the shortest path.